finopsfoundation/capabilities/finops-framework.md

   -- Come back together at end to share summary
 -- Setup a cadence of briefing analysts like Forrester, Gartner, etc. to share/align - -- First iteration partnered with analyst collaboration at end of Q1 -

+## O'Reilly Channel
+-- Ability to bundle book copies with training/cert courses -- Ideal: physical copy drop shipped through Amazon to primary regions (NA, UK/EU, APAC) - outcome: reviews and Amazon ranking
+-- Secondary: digital copy for international and optional for US - outcome: speed and shipping cost savings -- Digital study guide through O'Reilly
+-- New: FinOps for Kubernetes report (proposal by Andrew) -- New: FinOps Framework Book (proposal by JR)
+-- New: FinOps for Engineers report (proposal by the SIG) -- New: Cloud for Finance report (proposal by SIG)
+-- New: Interview series (model on Tools of Titans)
+-- Update: Cloud FinOps 2nd Edition - involve 1-2 additional co-authors to update and ensure enterprise (e.g. Fidelity, GE, JPMC, etc) + cloud (AWS, GCP, etc) aligment, release tied to major cloud event (Re:invent, NEXT, etc)

 TBD:
 FinOps for Enterprises date ??
 Jan